reagul/Jenkins-VS7-K8s/README.md

 ### Configuring Github Creds

-When the Pipeline pulls / pushes into GitHub repo, we will use a Jenkins Plugin to apply these creds into the pipeline code.
+When the Pipeline pulls / pushes into GitHub repo, we will use username/password plugin to apply these creds into the pipeline code.

-From the

-### Using GitHub creds
+### Using GitHub creds  :o:

 This code snippet shows the way to use Giuthub creds from the plugin.
 We get the credentialsId from when we create the username and password plugin.